Thanksgiving Lessons for Your Sunday School Class

 Focus

-The main focus of the Bible verse is to have a thankful heart because God is always there for us through our ups and downs, triumphs and setbacks, victories and defeats.
-He’s our friend and Savior who’s just our one call away.
+The core message of this passage is about cultivating a thankful heart because God is always there for us—through our ups and downs, triumphs and setbacks, victories and defeats.
+He’s not some distant figure; He’s our friend and Savior who’s just a prayer away.

 Discussion Questions